Choose one class from the list below. Your morning class will meet each morning, Monday-Friday

 we'll be covering a range from folk, gospel, bluegrass and old-time to calypso and

-and used to make your playing smoother and more musical.
+will be taught, and used to make your playing smoother and more musical.

 In order to continue to learn and grow after you get home from the workshop, we'll